RichardNeat/fun-review-day-pip/README.md

 For this block review, you have several specifications which need to be completed.
 You are expected to use full TDD in order to demonstrate your understanding of the questions and of good TDD practices.
 Good luck!

+`nb.` Please complete one challenge from each section first, before returning to the rest!

 ## Section 1 At-The-Zoo (Array Methods)

 For each of these challenges, be sure to use the appropriate array-method, and demonstrate your understanding of TDD.